nowitsabby/dark-rpg-nextjs/assets/srd/combat/circumstances.md

 ## Engaged in Melee

-If an attacking character is adjacent to his target, both the character and his target are considered to be engaged in melee\.
+If an attacking character is adjacent to her target, both the character and her target are considered to be engaged in melee\.

 ### Shooting into Melee